 “In the past 10 years, PEG-based polymers conjugated to fast-clearing therapeutics have been demonstrated to increase the circulation half-life.”

-Obviously this sentence could be changed in a variety of ways depending on what the paper will highlight (stay tuned for a future post on determining your specific audience and writing for them!), though its a great start for making a clearer, higher impact sentence.
+Obviously this sentence could be changed in a variety of ways depending on what the paper will highlight, though its a great start for making a clearer, higher impact sentence.

 Lets look at another example: